 In this post, you will learn about a handful of super useful plugins that will greatly improve your site’s Search Engine Optimization, security, and site speed.
 Feel free to install the following plugins as soon as you have your site up and running.

-I highly recommend all of these plugins, and use them myself.
+I highly recommend all of the plugins mentioned below, and use them myself.

 Yoast SEO is a fantastic plugin designed to help you optimize your website for the search engines… well, Google because I don’t know anyone who uses Bing or Yahoo anymore.
 Do you?